ralfkrause/containerization/CONTRIBUTING.md

 To file a bug or feature request, use [GitHub issues](https://github.com/apple/containerization/issues/new).

 🚧 For unexpected behavior or usability limitations, detailed instructions on how to reproduce the issue are appreciated.
-This will greatly help the priority setting and speed of which maintainers can get to your issue.
+This will greatly help the priority setting and speed at which maintainers can get to your issue.

 ### Pull Requests